- Faculty & Staff

 Words, Knowledge, Power (HONR 225, sec 2 Humanities)

 Whatever discipline or enterprise we engage in, we do so primarily by means of words.
 This Honors seminar offers students an introduction to the history, structure, and politics embedded in the words that comprise the English language, their use or disuse, and shifts in meaning over time.
 We'll take up etymology (word origins), morphology (word formation), semantic shift (changes in meaning), and lexicography (dictionary making and its significant changes in the 21st century), and the impact of external history--i.e., the experiences of a language's speakers--upon the nature of words.
 Our journeys will take us from ancient Greece and Rome, through 5th-century "England," world wars, and trade agreements to 21st-century international collaborative enterprises like CERN.
 Our final unit will focus on the fragile state of many of the world's indigenous languages and the ethical issues implicit in the triumph of a global language or an international language for an academic discipline.
 We'll conclude our investigations with a collaborative research unit in which student teams utilize primary and secondary resources we've explored to investigate the nature, history, and politics embedded in the language of their discipline and to create a digital project of their design sharing their knowledge.

-The Science of Sustainable Development (HONR 227: Natural Science)
+The Science of Wicked Problems (HONR 227: Natural Science)